-02 LC 21 6897 1 SECTION 6.16.
+1 SECTION 6.16.
 2 Roads.
 3 The city council by ordinance shall have the power to assess, charge, and collect the costs 4 of constructing, reconstructing, widening, or improving any public way, street, sidewalk, 5 curbing, gutters, sewers, or other utility mains and appurtenances from the abutting property 6 owners under such terms and conditions as are reasonable.
 If unpaid, such charges shall be 7 collected as provided in Section 6.18 of this charter.
 8 SECTION 6.17.
 9 Other taxes.
-10 This city shall be empowered to levy any other tax allowed now or hereafter by law, and the 11 specific mention of any right, power, or authority in this article shall not be construed as 12 limiting in any way the general powers of this city to govern its local affairs.
-12 SECTION (19 13 SECTION 6.18.
-14 Collection of delinquent taxes.
-15 The city council by ordinance may provide generally for the collection of delinquent taxes, 16 fees, or other revenue due the city under Sections 6.10 through 6.17 of this charter by 17 whatever reasonable means as are not precluded by law.
-This shall include providing for the 18 dates when the taxes or fees are due, late penalties or interest, issuance and execution of fi.
-19 fas., creation and priority of liens, making delinquent taxes and fees personal debts of the 20 persons required to pay the taxes or fees imposed, revoking city licenses for failure to pay 20 any city taxes or fees, and providing for the assignment or transfer of tax executions.
+0 This city shall be empowered to levy any other tax allowed now or hereafter by law, and the 1 specific mention of any right, power, or authority in this article shall not be construed as 2 limiting in any way the general powers of this city to govern its local affairs.
+3 SECTION 6.18.
+4 Collection of delinquent taxes.
+15 The city council by ordinance may provide generally for the collection of delinquent taxes, 6 fees, or other revenue due the city under Sections 6.10 through 6.17 of this charter by 7 whatever reasonable means as are not precluded by law.
+This shall include providing for the 8 dates when the taxes or fees are due, late penalties or interest, issuance and execution of fi.
+9 fas., creation and priority of liens, making delinquent taxes and fees personal debts of the 20 persons required to pay the taxes or fees imposed, revoking city licenses for failure to pay 21 any city taxes or fees, and providing for the assignment or transfer of tax executions.
+22 SECTION 6.19.
+23 Borrowing.
+24 The city council shall have the power to issue bonds for the purpose of raising revenue to 25 carry out any project, program, or venture authorized under this charter or the laws of the 26 state.
+Such bonding authority shall be exercised in accordance with the laws governing bond 27 issuance by municipalities in effect at the time said issue is undertaken.